-The respondents that have been in their county of residence greater than 6 years total 66.8% of the total unsheltered.
-The respondents that have been in their county of residence between 1 year and 10 years total 27.7% of the total unsheltered.
+The respondents that have been in their county of residence over six years is 53% of the total unsheltered.
+The respondents that have been in their county of residence between one and five years is 15% of the total unsheltered.